syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.MVC/icons.md

 ## Custom Icon

-By default, the severity icons can be displayed according to the severity type to make the user more understandable by visual information rather than text.
-If the user wants to customize these icons, then it can be achieved through `CssClass` property.
+By default, the severity icons can be displayed according to the severity type to make it more understandable to the user by visual information rather than text.
+If the user wants to customize these icons, it can be achieved through the `CssClass` property.

-The following example demonstrates how the default message is rendered with a custom severity icon and custom appearance.
+The following example demonstrates how the default message is rendered with a custom severity icon.

 {% if page.publishingplatform == "aspnet-core" %}